 Partners who have aided in the understanding of the area include local neighbors and fire department, Mississippi Power Company, Mississippi Heritage Program and U.S. Fish and Wildlife Service.

 Due to the sensitivity of the Sweetbay Bogs habitat, field trips are available by appointment only.

-For more information on the Sweetbay Bogs Preserve, please contact Becky Stowe, Terrestrial Program Manager.
+For more information on the Sweetbay Bogs Preserve, please contact Becky Stowe, Director of Forest Programs.